-The fastest way is to go by plane which will takes less than an hour.
+The fastest way is to go by plane, which will takes less than an hour.
 Don’t forget to join in your trusted travel compensation projects to offset your carbon footprint! 🙂

 Tourism & People

 Tourism is an important component of the Indonesian economy.
-While the plan to double the number of visiting tourist is very appealing, Indonesia has to make sure that it will not be concentrated to areas with over-tourism problems.
+While the plan to double the number of visiting tourists is very appealing, Indonesia has to make sure that it will not be concentrated to areas with over-tourism problems.
 The solution is to balance the growth in tourism whilst preserving the environment and local culture.
 Sustainable village tourism, alternative activities, and eco-friendly travel products were developed.

 There are over 300 ethnic groups spread across Indonesia.
 Every ethnicity has its own language, history and culture that pertains specifically to it.
-Indonesian people are in general very welcoming to (international) tourist and known for their friendliness and hospitality.
+Indonesian people are in general very welcoming to (international) tourists and known for their friendliness and hospitality.

 Travel tips from our editors